You know the feeling you get when you think about a past trip and a smile spreads across your face?

 Interview with Linda

-Career FAQ interviewed Linda as part of their Entrepreneur career stories segment.
+Here is an interview I did with Career FAQ as part of their Entrepreneur career stories segment, I talk of how I got started:

 In The Press